ruuda/hanson/docs/accounts.md

    market resolves.
  * **In user’s accounts**.
 We call this the user’s _balance_ in points.

-Outcome shares can live in two similar places:
+Outcome shares can similarly live in two places:

  * **A market’s market maker pool**.
 Every market comes with an automated market maker (<abbr>AMM</abbr> for short).
 Users can only trade with the market